CodeYourFuture/syllabus/docs/guides/create-a-react-app.md

 ---
 id: creating-a-react-app
-title: Creating a React app
+title: Creating a React App
 ---

 The Facebook team behind React have created a tool to help you create and set up React projects.
 It is called [Create React App](https://create-react-app.dev/).
 The official documentation is available [here](https://create-react-app.dev/docs/getting-started).